How to Talk to Your Teen About Opioid Drugs

 There are many factors contributing to these awful statistics, including the emergence of illegally manufactured fentanyl, which can be up to 100 times more potent than morphine.
 Because fentanyl also is being mixed with other illicit drugs like heroin, a much smaller amount can lead to a deadly overdose very quickly.

 What astounds me is the number of kids I see in our program who have never had a conversation with their parents about drugs and their dangers.
 Factual information from a caring adult can make a huge difference.
-In fact, research shows that teens who are educated at home about the risks of drug use are 50 percent less likely to use drugs than teens who are not taught about the dangers at home.
+In fact, research shows that teens who are educated at home about the risks of drug use are 50% less likely to use drugs than teens who are not taught about the dangers at home.

 This is why parents need to initiate age-appropriate conversations about drug use with their children at all stages of their development in order to help them make the right decisions.
 It’s like the “sex talk” parents must have with their kids, consider the “drug talk” an essential conversation, too.
 Don’t be afraid of broaching a heavy topic.
 Here are some tips for doing so: